hclivess/BismuthProjects/autogame/leagues.md

 up to 3 attacks from various other players who are currently participating in the game and alive).
 You can watch the current league pot and the league games here: http://autogame.bismuth.live:6060/league/tournament2

+Usage of Chaos Ring item, PvP and Ragnarök event allowed.
+You can read about them here: https://github.com/hclivess/BismuthProjects/blob/master/autogame/about.md

 ### Joining using BIS URL
 You can join by loading the following BIS URL in your wallet and sending the transaction.
 In the Bismuth wallet, go to the _send_ tab, copy and paste the following line and click _read_: